 “Hmm.”
 She slipped down the ladder from the control room and stepped forward to the navigation table located just behind the sonar operator’s station.

-The navigation station sat on top of a stack of flat files which held charts that were not of immediate use.
-Behind the flat files, rolls of charts that were more commonly used were stacked between upright stakes.
-When they had the white lights on, the charts showed their age, yellowed and flaking at the edges.
+The navigation station sat on top of a stack of flat files containing charts that were not of immediate use.
+Behind the flat files, rolls of more commonly-used charts were stacked between upright stakes.
+With the white lights on, the charts showed their age, yellowed and flaking at the edges.

-Hemi had the Prospect’s current position marked with a grease pencil on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
-The black smudges trailed up away from the shoreline they had left days before.
+Hemi had marked the Prospect’s current position on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
+The black smudges of grease pencil trailed up away from the shoreline they had left days before.
 They were in the middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.

 She pulled down a magnifier that hung from the ceiling by a retractable line.
 She looked closely at the grease markings on the chart, and the depth markings around them.
-“Hemi… come down here.”
+“Hemi . . . come down here.”

-Hemi’s bulk eased down the ladder from the control room a moment later.
+Hemi’s bulk eased down the ladder from the control room.
 She pointed to a spot on the chart.
 “Figure out how to get us here—assuming we can hold the boat over the pit and squeeze every last watt from our batteries.”

 Hemi peered through the magnifier at the chart, then pulled his slide rule from his pocket.
-He made some adjustments and some marks with the grease pencil on the glass.
+He made some adjustments and marks with the grease pencil on the glass.
 He touched his fingertips with the point of the pencil while muttering some numbers out loud.
 “It is too close to call, mathematically.
 I can not say if it is possible.”

 “If we can’t do it, it’s a fucking long way to the bottom.”

-“If I spend some time tracking our exact depth, speed, battery status, and most importantly how quickly we are gaining depth, then I can get a sense of our rate of, um… decline.
+“If I spend some time tracking our exact depth, speed, battery status, and most importantly how quickly we are gaining depth, then I can get a sense of our rate of, um . . . decline.
 I would then be better able to tell you what our chances are.
 I need a short span of time to do that.”

-“No chances Hemi.
+“No chance, Hemi.
 I just want you to figure out how to make those numbers add up so we can find the bottom with the boat intact, and not a mile under water.”
 She ascended to the control room.

 Captain Percy gave Bastian and Gregory a new heading, and Bastian brought the sub limping around to it by gingerly applying some rudder.

-“You guys have to do everything you can to keep us up,” she told the two men at the controls, “like gliding an airplane with a stalled engine.
+“You guys have to do everything you can to keep us up,” she told the two men at the controls.
+“Like gliding an airplane with a stalled engine.
 And I want to creep out of here.
 If we go too fast those fuckers above will hear us and know we are still moving.
 If we are slow and silent, they might just assume we disappeared down into the hole.
-Give us three knots forward speed Bastian.”
+Give us three knots forward speed, Bastian.”

 His long arm moved the throttle controls forward until the speed needle hovered a few hashes above its zero pin, indicating three knots.
 He withdrew his hands from the controls and attempted to lean his body back in the stiff control seat.
-He pulled a cigarette from a pack sitting next to the throttle control and put it to his lips and lit it.
+He pulled a cigarette from a pack sitting next to the throttle control, put it to his lips, and lit it.

 “Hey Gregory, you ever think about what the fuck it must be like when a submarine goes down?”